-When it comes to guitar bracing – everything and anything was already tried.
-Well, we’ve heard it many times in other areas of life, but from time to time people still come up with new ideas that work.
+When it comes to guitar bracing, virtually everything has already been tried.
+Well, we’ve heard this many times in other areas of life, but from time to time people still come up with new ideas that work.
 So, from our perspective, why not at least give it a creative try.

 We don’t build all guitars with this bracing pattern but it’s definitely a “tool under our belt”.<< Back to Innovations